Saloniisharma/Data_Analysis_Projects/README.md

 - 👋 Hi, I’m @Saloniisharma
-- 👀 Here, You will find the MYSQL Projects code I built.
+- 👀 Here, You will find the Data Analysis Project codes I built.
 Please Review them and give feedback.

 <!---
 Saloniisharma/Saloniisharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.